Interminority racism in the United States: History

-Under the United States’ Naturalization Act of 1790, only “free white person(s)” were eligible to be naturalized as American citizens with full rights.
+Under the Naturalization Act of 1790, only "free white person(s)" were eligible to be naturalized as American citizens with full rights.
 While the intention at the time was to avoid granting enslaved African Americans and free blacks the same privileges as European American colonists, future waves of immigrants brought ethnicities from different areas, such as those from Asia and Africa, without full naturalization.

-Before the 1870 Census, ethnic Asians and Asian Americans were classified as “white” in the official census.
-They began to be called “model minorities” because they established a societal reputation for "hard work".
+Before the 1870 census, ethnic Asians and Asian Americans were classified as "white" in the official census.
+They began to be called "model minorities" because they established a societal reputation for "hard work".
 But in the West, which had such a high rate of Asian immigrants that there was white resistance to their presence, the majority passed laws and courts ruled against allowing them the same rights as European Americans.
 For instance, in the California court case, People v.
 Hall, the court found that people of Asian descent could not testify under existing legal acts that prohibited testimony from people of African descent.
 According to the California Supreme Court in 1854, the court ruled that "[T]he words ‘Black person’...must be taken as contradistinguished from White, and necessarily excludes all races other than the Caucasian”.
 As the 19th century progressed, white resistance resulted in Acts of Congress such as the Chinese Exclusion Act of 1882 and the Geary Act of 1892, which effectively barred further immigration of Asians until the 20th century.